 The FamilySpace initiative’s early success shows that families with young children are looking for safe spaces to come together.
 There is a need for this supportive environment where families can gather and program staff can help parents connect to local resources.

 Designed for children through age five and their families and caregivers, FamilySpace provides safe and fun spaces for kids to play and learn, and for their families to come together to share information and hear about helpful, free services that are available to them.

-FamilySpace is funded through a generous investment from Cuyahoga County’s Invest in Children and United Way of Greater Cleveland.
-Together, we are partnering with Cuyahoga County Public Libraries, Cleveland Public Libraries, and Family Connections to create FamilySpace.
+FamilySpace is a preventative, place-based strategy for Cuyahoga County families with children ages birth through five, funded through a generous investment from Cuyahoga County’s Invest in Children and United Way of Greater Cleveland.
+The program is run in partnership with Cuyahoga County Public Libraries, Cleveland Public Libraries, and Family Connections.

 In 2022, four inaugural FamilySpace locations opened in libraries in Garfield Heights, South Euclid/Lyndhurst, Carnegie West, and Hough.
 And since then, over 1,000 adults and nearly 1,400 children have attended FamilySpace sessions.